 Taking things one step further is Eatsa, a service that promises an end-to-end solution allowing restaurants to automatically accept orders, build efficient kitchen operations, and deliver pickup systems.

 There is a major asterisk on this claim, however.
-The restaurant serves hot pot, which presumably means the customers do most of the food preparation at the tables themselves.
+The restaurant serves a hot pot, which presumably means the customers do most of the food preparation at the tables themselves.
 A fully automated restaurant that cooks your meals may still be some way off.

 Nonetheless, the chain plans to expand to 5,000 restaurants worldwide, meaning it may not be too long before a fully automated restaurant opens up near you.

-Apps and Websites Will Continue to Be Important
+Apps and Websites Will Continue to Be Important Technology Trends

 Mobile apps are another way that restaurants can use technology to increase their revenue.
 According to a survey by Oracle (via Restaurant Technology News), “86 percent of operators said branded mobile apps increased their speed of service and therefore revenue,” while “93% said guest-facing apps enhanced the guest experience, promoted loyalty and drove repeat business.”

-With new technology like the app builder from AppInstitute making it easier to build high-quality apps the number of restaurants using apps is likely to increase further.
+With new technology like the app builder from AppInstitute making it easier to build high-quality apps, the number of restaurants using apps is likely to increase further.

 The technologies in this article are all currently being introduced, meaning it won’t be long before many restaurants have to deal with them if they aren’t already doing so.
 Many of them will drive efficiencies in restaurants and potentially expand a restaurant’s customer base quite significantly.

-While the core parts of a restaurant, such as great food, service, and location will always be important to a restaurant’s success, taking advantage of some of the technologies on this list could provide restaurants with a much-needed competitive edge.
+While the core parts of a restaurant such as great food, service, and location will always be important to a restaurant’s success, taking advantage of some of the technologies on this list could provide restaurants with a much-needed competitive edge.